Hemorrhagic Stroke in Emergency Medicine Medication

 Protamine

 Protamine sulfate forms a salt with heparin and neutralizes its effects.
-The dosage administered is dependent on the time since heparin was given.
+The dosage administered is dependent on the amount of time that has passed since heparin was given.

 Class Summary